Skip to main content

 Pennsylvania is at the center of the opioid and HIV epidemic in the U.S., leading in both new HIV infections associated with persons who inject drugs (PWIDs) and in overdose deaths due to lack of optimal management of opioid drug addiction.
 In 2019, the federal government identified Philadelphia County as one of 48 counties responsible for >50% of new HIV diagnoses in the U.S. New infections in Philadelphia have been linked to an increase in HIV transmission from PWIDs.

-Pennsylvania also ranks third nationwide for deaths due to injection-drug overdose.
+Pennsylvania also ranks fourth nationwide for deaths due to injection-drug overdose.
 Management of opioid addiction in persons living with HIV who are already in care for their HIV disease can be achieved by use of medications for opioid use disorder (MOUDs), including methadone, buprenorphine, or naltrexone.
 Even though these medications can impact immune activation on their own, what remains unknown is how the choice of methadone, buprenorphine, or naltrexone could affect the immune recovery and therefore, the future health of persons taking medications for their HIV disease and MOUD.

 The Montaner lab and collaborators in Prevention Point Philadelphia, University of Pennsylvania, and Philadelphia FIGHT are investigating the host factors driving new HIV infections in persons who inject drugs and the impact of MOUDs on immune recovery after HIV suppression by antiretroviral therapy (ART).

-PHILADELPHIA MECHANISTIC STUDY – CURRENTLY ENROLLING
+PHILADELPHIA MECHANISTIC STUDY – ENROLLMENT COMPLETE

 AMOHI CLINICAL TRIAL (VIETNAM)

 The Montaner lab leads an international team composed of investigators from the U.S., Vietnam, and France, in collaboration with the Vietnam Ministry of Health, University of Pennsylvania, IMEA (a French-led initiative to expand access to HIV/hepatitis prevention and treatment services), the Pasteur Institute, and industry partners Alkermes, plc and Rusan.
-The goal of this three-arm randomized trial is to evaluate the impact of long-term opioid receptor stimulation or blockage with MOUDs on immune reconstitution in HIV-infected people who inject drugs and are initiating ART.
-Early preliminary data suggest that chronic opioid receptor engagement by an opioid receptor agonist while on ART may result in increased immune activation and inflammation associated with increased levels of persistent HIV, when compared to a full opioid receptor antagonist.
+The goal of this three-arm randomized clinical trial is to evaluate the impact of long-term opioid receptor stimulation or blockage with MOUDs on immune reconstitution in people living with HIV who inject drugs and who are initiating ART.
+Preliminary data suggest that chronic opioid receptor engagement by an opioid receptor agonist while on ART may result in increased immune activation and inflammation associated with increased levels of persistent HIV, when compared to a full opioid receptor antagonist.
 To verify this hypothesis, the study will assess recovery outcomes and adherence to therapy 48 weeks after initiation of ART in 225 participants with OUD who receive either methadone (opioid receptor agonist), extended-release naltrexone (antagonist) or buprenorphine (partial agonist).

 Coronavirus Small Molecule Drug Discovery Program